 Whilst choosing to live abroad former workers exposed to asbestos in the UK retain the legal right to bring a compensation claim against their former employers if they subsequently develop an asbestos related illness which might include mesothelioma, lung cancer, asbestosis, pleural thickening, pleural effusions or pleural plaques.

-Our Lawyers have experience in dealing with expatriates living in all parts of the world and we understand many of the issues and concerns you face dealing with medical investigations and/or a confirmed asbestos-related diagnosis.
+We understand many of the issues and concerns you face dealing with medical investigations and/or a confirmed asbestos-related diagnosis.

 If you have been diagnosed with an asbestos related illness, are undergoing medical investigations or have concerns regarding your health arising from asbestos exposure please call us today on FREEPHONE 0808 164 6018 or email to, email@example.com or complete our enquiry form and we will contact you later.
 We can provide access to experienced solicitors who are familiar in dealing with overseas clients.